 Change is good when necessary, but determining necessity is part of the trick.
 The man who stands for everything, stands for nothing.

 In the end, the people who run brands make choices.
 There are no rules.
-You can even mock your customers for loving the old you, if you like.
-You can dismantle parts of your image, selling off bits and pieces in order to grow, hoping the core that remains is enough.
-But every choice has a cost, and while emotional attachment typically brings a long tail of loyalty, it’s remarkably easy to step on that tail while trying to walk forward.
+You can mock your customers for loving the old you.
+You can dismantle parts of your image, selling off bits and pieces in order to grow, hoping the remaining core is enough.
+But every choice has a cost.
+Emotional attachment typically brings a long tail of loyalty, but it’s remarkably easy to step on that tail while walking forward.

 Years ago, I worked the parts counter at a Jaguar dealership.
-This was in the age of the Jaguar X-Type, a then-new (and now discontinued) small-sedan experiment aimed at young professionals.
-People in the business had for years claimed that an “affordable” Jaguar would bolster the marque’s bottom line, allowing it to continue building prestigious but developmentally expensive luxury vehicles.
+This was in the age of the Jaguar X-Type, a now-discontinued small-sedan experiment aimed at young professionals.
+Industry wonks had claimed for years that an “affordable” Jaguar would bolster the marque’s bottom line, allowing it to continue building prestigious but developmentally expensive luxury vehicles.
 If this movie sounds familiar, it’s because the plot has now consumed much of the luxury-car business, and rightly so.
 But it only works when you understand why people buy your product, and if you don’t explicitly engineer the “affordable” version to ignore most of those reasons.

 When the X-Type was new, Ford owned Jaguar.
-To reduce cost, the attainable Jag was produced using the American company’s low-cost Mondeo platform.
-To the bones of an ordinary second-generation Mondeo—a car sold in America as the Ford Contour—Coventry added all-wheel drive, a slightly less plasticky interior, high-quality wood trim, and Connolly leather.
-The Duratec-based V-6 up front still sounded like Dearborn, but X-Types were actually pleasant to drive when new.
-Two or three years down the road, the cars tended to feel cheap and rattly, but that didn’t matter in the showroom.
-Plus, there were other benefits.
+To reduce cost, the attainable Jag was produced using the Ford’s low-cost Mondeo platform.
+To the bones of an ordinary second-gen Mondeo—a car sold in America as the Ford Contour—Coventry added all-wheel drive, a less plasticky interior, high-quality wood trim, and Connolly leather.
+The Duratec-based V-6 up front still sounded like Dearborn, but new X-Types were actually pleasant to drive.
+The cars tended to feel cheap and rattly two or three years down the road, but that didn’t matter in the showroom.
+And there were other benefits.
 When certain X-Type subsystem parts went on indefinite backorder, it was my job to simply call the Ford store down the street and buy more.
-(Parts markups for anything bolted onto a Jag were so large, our dealer still made substantial money.)
+Parts markups for anything bolted onto a Jag were so large, our dealer still made substantial money.

 I was young then, in my early twenties.
 I remember watching X-Type owners in the service lobby, wondering if they knew what they bought.

 Our other customers were different.
 Not better or worse, but certainly more loyal, often for generations.
-Possibly because the rest of the marque lineup felt as special as an X-Type did dull.
+Possibly because the rest of the marque lineup seemed as special as the X-Type was dull.
 Human qualities in place of corporate ones, I suppose.
 (Forget for a moment that the contemporary XJ used an evolution of the 1980s XJ40 platform, developed with help from Ford.
 Power can be used for good or evil.)

-Regardless, one day, an older customer walked up to the desk.
+One day, an older customer walked up to the desk.
 He was a regular, a gray-haired guy with grandfather presence and a late-model XJ8 that saw the shop about once a quarter.
-In this instance, he was there to pick up a new set of floormats, the cushy Vanden Plas ones with the fluffy wool face.
+In this instance, he was there to pick up a new set of floor mats, the cushy Vanden Plas ones with the wool face.

-That afternoon, the service bay nearest the parts desk held an X-Type in for some kind of interior and driveline warranty work.
-You see a dismantled X-Type on a lift with its bits in a heap on the ground, you learn things at a glance.
-It didn’t help that the rest of the shop was full of older XJs and a few slinky XK8 coupes.
+That afternoon, the service bay nearest the parts desk held an X-Type in for some kind of interior and driveline work.
+You see a dismantled X-Type on a lift with its bits in a warranty-backed heap on the ground, you learn things.
+It didn’t help that the rest of the shop that day was mostly older XJs and XKs.
 A toddler could spot the outlier.

-Floor-mat man gave the X-Type a glance, then shot me a doubting look.
+Floor-mat man gave the X-Type a glance, shooting me a doubting look.

 “People really buy those things, eh?”